DimitriChrysafis/New-York-Times-Wordle-Cracker/README.md

 # New-York-Times-Wordle-Cracker
-Using selenium to crack NYT wordle with some clever coding
+Using selenium to crack NYT wordle with some stuff